maquinitas/maquinitas-notes/notes/korg-mr-16.md

   * 1 for METRONOME OFF(0)/ON(1)
   * 1 for BEATS/MEAS 3/4 (0) or 4/4 (1)
   * 4 for MIDI RCV CH, sets MIDI input channel, 1 (0000) to 15 (1111)
+* 16 SEPARATE OUTPUTS, 1 for each drum voice.